 - Mediators put the couple’s agreement into a writing that the couple will ultimately sign.
 This is commonly referred to as a property settlement and separation agreement with or without a parenting plan.
 This agreement will be the basis of how the couple will live in the future, separated from one another.

 - Mediators do not file lawsuits in court.
-Although mediators may be attorney’s, if they act as a mediator for both couples, they need to avoid any idea that they are “really only representing one party or the other.”
+Although mediators may be attorney’s, if they act as a mediator for both couples, they need to avoid any idea that they are.
+Attorney’s must Fully Disclose that they are “really only representing one party or the other.”